shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-quadratic-voting-ranked-list-dapp.md

 The anonymous function allows us to asynchronously define the following variables when the web app is loaded:

 - `web3`: An instance of the imported `Web3` class which allows us to interact with the Ethereum blockchain.
-- `contract`: An instance of our QuadraticVoting contract which allows us to use its methods and events.
+- `contract`: An instance of our `QuadraticVoting` contract which allows us to use its methods and events.
 - `accounts`: List of our client's Ethereum account addresses.
 - `loaded`: Tells our front-end it's safe to call contract functions.

+Next we will add some helper functions to `quadratic-voting.js`.

 ```js
 export function isReady() {